MattVale1/RPSLib/README.md

 The RPS.unitypackage can also simply be dropped into your project.

 # Usage:
-Within your code, you can access the DLL by simply typing `RPSLib.` and then the class you require, or by importing RPS at the top of your file with `using RPSLib;`.
+Within your code, you can access the DLL by simply typing `RPSLib.` and then the class you require (like any other library), or by importing RPS at the top of your file with `using RPSLib;`.
 ### Examples:
 ```
 // Returns a GameObject at the mouse position.